LuigiCerone/advent-of-code/README.md

-# Advent of Code 2024
+# Advent of Code

-The purpose of this repo is to collect my [Advent of Code 2024](https://adventofcode.com/2024).
+The purpose of this repo is to collect my [Advent of Code](https://adventofcode.com) solutions across multiple years.

 ### Prerequisites